M-casado/standard-operating-procedures/sops/european-level/GDI-SOP0009_dataset-withdrawal.md

 We have logged your request to withdraw <DATASET_ID> (scope: <full_or_partial>) under ticket <TICKET_ID> and begun processing it.

 Our operations team will coordinate the removal across GDI systems and keep you updated on progress.
-If you have additional information, please reply to this email and include the ticket number in the subject line.
+If you have additional information, please reply to this email and include the ticket number in the subject.

 Kind regards,
 <YOUR_NAME>